Benign nonconvexity of synchronization landscape induced by graph skeletons

 \section{Abstract}

-We consider the homogeneous Kuramoto model on a graph and study the geometry of its associated nonconvex energy landscape.
-This problem admits a dual interpretation.
-On the one hand, it can be viewed as a geometric optimization problem, seeking configurations of phases that minimize the energy function $E(\boldsymbol{\theta}):=-\sum_{1\leq i,j\neq n}A_{ij}\cos(\theta_i-\theta_j)$.
-On the other hand, the same function serves as the potential governing the dynamics of the classical homogeneous Kuramoto model.
+We study the homogeneous Kuramoto model on a graph and the geometry of its underlying optimization landscape $\min_{\boldsymbol \theta \in \mathbb R^n}-\sum_{1\leq i,j\leq n} A_{ij}\cos(\theta_i-\theta_j).$ This problem admits a dual interpretation.
+On the one hand, it can be viewed as an unconstrained optimization problem, seeking configurations of points on the unit circle that minimize the energy function.
+On the other hand, the same function serves as a Lyapunov potential governing the dynamics of the homogeneous Kuramoto model.
 A central question is to identify which graphs induce a benign energy landscape, in the sense that every second-order stationary point is a global minimizer, corresponding to the fully synchronized state.
 In this case, the graph is said to be globally synchronizing.
-Most existing results establish global synchronization by relating a given graph to the complete graph, which is known to be globally synchronizing, and by showing that graphs sufficiently close to it inherit this property.
-In contrast, we uncover a fundamentally different mechanism: global synchronization, despite being a collective phenomenon, unfolds on these graphs through a sequential process of local synchronization that propagates along their structural skeletons.
-Our approach is based on a detailed analysis of the phasor geometry at second-order stationary points of the nonconvex energy landscape.
+Most existing results establish global synchronization by exploiting the fact that the complete graph is globally synchronizing, and by showing that graphs sufficiently close to it inherit this property.
+In contrast, we uncover a fundamentally different mechanism: on highly-structured graph classes, namely quasi-threshold graphs, global synchronization unfolds through a sequential process of local synchronization that propagates along their underlying skeletons.
+Our approach relies on a detailed analysis of the phasor geometry at second-order stationary points of the nonconvex energy landscape.